 What Are Flat Feet?

 People with flat feet have no visible arches in their feet when standing.
 Arches start to develop during early childhood.

 However, if arches collapse later in life or do not develop at all, flat feet result in pain, which can affect walking.

 When a person with flat feet stands, the feet’s pads press into the ground.
 They usually cannot see arches on their feet.
 But in some cases, the arches appear when they lift their feet.

-Flat feet do not cause issues to most people.
+Flat feet do not cause issues for most people.
 Treatments can help this condition cause discomfort, pain, and other problems.

 Most people assume that there is only one type of flat feet.
 Bear in mind that your flat feet can be different from others.